corda/corda/docs/source/corda-configuration-file.rst

     obtain Corda node certificate, (See :doc:`permissioning` for more information.) and also used by the node to obtain network map information.
 Cannot be set at the same time as the ``networkServices`` option.

-:networkServices: If the Corda compatability zone services, both network map and registration (doorman), are not running on the same endpoint
+:networkServices: If the Corda compatibility zone services, both network map and registration (doorman), are not running on the same endpoint
-    and thus have differnet URLS then this option should be used in place of the ``compatibilityZoneURL`` setting.
+    and thus have different URLs then this option should be used in place of the ``compatibilityZoneURL`` setting.

     :doormanURL: Root address of the network registration service.
     :networkMapURL: Root address of the network map service.

-.. note:: only one of ``compatibilityZoneURL`` or ``networkServices`` should be used.
+.. note:: Only one of ``compatibilityZoneURL`` or ``networkServices`` should be used.

 :jvmArgs: An optional list of JVM args, as strings, which replace those inherited from the command line when launching via ``corda.jar``
     only. e.g. ``jvmArgs = [ "-Xmx220m", "-Xms220m", "-XX:+UseG1GC" ]``